 A cooperative does not earn profits in the same sense that other businesses do.
-At the end of each year and after all operating expenses have been paid, any remaining margins are allocated to each member based on the amount of energy they purchased.
-Capital credits represent each members’ share in the ownership of the cooperative.
+At the end of each year and after all operating expenses have been paid, any remaining margins are allocated to each member based on the amount of services used that year.
+Capital Credits represent each members’ share in the ownership of the Cooperative.

 Capital Credits are one of the many benefits of being a cooperative member.
-When you have Valley Electric Association, Inc. (VEA) as your electric provider, you are part owner of the cooperative.
-That means every time you pay your VEA bill, you are investing in the equity of the cooperative.
-Those equity investments are called capital credits.
-“Capital”, being the type of equipment investments-such as lines, substations, upgrading systems, etc. and “Credits”, being possible future payments to our members.
+When you have Valley as your service provider you are part owner of the Cooperative.
+That means every time you pay your bill with Valley, you are investing in the equity of the Cooperative.
+Those equity investments are called Capital Credits.
+“Capital,” being equipment investments-such as lines, substations, upgrading systems, etc., and “credits” being possible future payments to our members.

 To enhance the lives of those we serve!

-When the amount collected exceeds the amount required to provide electric service-that difference is called a “margin.”
-This margin is not extra cash that sits in our bank account-it is invested back into our electric system.
+When the amount collected exceeds the amount required to provide services-that difference is called a “margin.”
+That margin is not extra cash that sits in our bank account-it is invested back into our system.

-A capital credit allocation is the process that is performed to take any positive margins for a calendar year and spread them proportionally to the members during the year the margins occurred.
-The amount of funds allocated to each member’s account is based on the amount of electricity the member paid for during the year.
-These funds are kept on VEA’s books, until retired (refunded).
-Capital credit retirement is the actual process of returning the capital credits back to the members.
-This process is not performed until the Board of Directors determines that the Association is in a financial position to be able to afford the retirement of the capital credits.
+A capital credit allocation is the process that is performed to take any positive or negative margins for a calendar year and spread them proportionally to the members during the year the margins occurred.
+The amount of funds allocated to each member’s account is based on the amount of services the member paid for during the year.
+Those funds are kept on the Cooperative’s books, until retired (refunded).
+Capital Credit retirement is the actual process of returning the capital credits back to the members.
+This process is performed when the Board of Directors determines that the Association is in an appropriate financial position.

 No. Capital credits are calculated based upon a member’s monthly bills.
 If you are billed for service for even one month, you will accumulate some capital credits, if VEA earned margins in that year.